hawk-digital-environments/HAWKI/_documentation/5-Deployment/5-Authentication.md

 OpenID Connect (OIDC) is a popular authentication protocol built on top of OAuth 2.0.
 Hawki supports OIDC as an authentication provider, allowing users to log in using their existing OIDC credentials.

+### Configuring your OIDC Provider

+When setting up your OIDC provider (e.g., Keycloak, Auth0, Okta, etc.), you need to register HAWKI as a client application.
+During this registration process, you will receive a client ID and client secret, which you will need to configure HAWKI.

+You will also be asked to provide a redirect URI for your application.
+This is the URL where your OIDC provider will redirect users after they have successfully authenticated.
+The redirect URI for HAWKI should be set to: `https://your-hawki-domain/req/login`.

 #### Setting the environment variables

 To configure HAWKI to use OIDC as an authentication provider, set the `AUTHENTICATION_METHOD` environment variable in